-A student may be granted a change in attendance area by the Superintendent or designee if space and program are available and for a specific demonstrable need.
-The Superintendent's decision shall be made in the best interest of the school district.
-Irrespective of demonstrable need, a student may be permitted to complete the school year in their previously assigned attendance area if the student has moved within Fairfield and has started the school year.
-No transportation shall be provided to these students.
-If the move occurs during grade four (4), grade seven (7), or grade eleven (11), the student will be permitted to attend grade five (5), Grade eight (8), or grade twelve (12), respectively in the school the student had been attending with the requirement that the student will follow the middle school or high school assignment designated for the residence.
-(Siblings are not included as part of this provision.)
-Families planning to move within Fairfield within the school year may request permission of the Superintendent of Schools to attend the School designated for a residence being acquired or built, if the parent or guardian has firm plans to purchase or build elsewhere within the Town (written proof is required).
+If a move within Fairfield occurs when a student is enrolled in grade four (4), grade seven (7), or grade eleven (11), the student will be permitted to attend grade five (5), grade eight (8), or grade twelve (12), respectively in the school the student had been attending with the requirement that the student will follow the middle school or high school assignment designated for the residence.
+Siblings are not included as part of this provision.
+Families planning to move within Fairfield during the school year may request permission of the Superintendent of Schools to attend the school designated for a residence being acquired or built, if the parent or guardian has firm plans to purchase or build within the Town (written proof is required).